stellenberger/CV/README.md

 </div>

-Concert pianist turned Junior Developer, I am a recent graduate of Makers Academy, cohort of May 2020.
+Concert pianist turned Junior Developer, I am a recent graduate of Makers Academy May 2020.
 Inquisitive to all things tech and music, I pride myself in attention to detail and my desire to explore new technologies.
 I strive to build a career in Software Development, where I am challenged daily with strategical thinking at the forefront of the evolving technological world.

 ## Skills

 #### Efficient and Economical
-The attention to detail required to perform the thousands of notes in a Beethoven sonata from memory has taught me one valuable skill - working methodically.
-I find transferring this skill to programming plays a vital role in increasing efficiency and scalability when it comes to writing complex code; where incorporating strategies such as Test Driven Development or analytical thinking is essential in order to write scalable and structurally secure code.
+The attention to detail required to perform the thousands of notes in a Beethoven sonata from memory and under pressure has taught me one valuable skill - working methodically.
+Transferring this skill to programming has played a vital role in my efficiency when it comes to writing complex code; where incorporating strategies such as Test Driven Development or analytical thinking is essential in order to write scalable and structurally secure code.

 #### Creative and Inquisitive
-I am a fast learner and always eager to try new techniques and to improve my ability.
-I've found that I learn best by being inquisitive; going the extra mile to find out how something works in a holistic sense broadens ones creative scope and encourages an educated output.
+My love for analytical thinking and problem solving is what made programming appealing to me.
+I am a logical thinker and fast learner, an attribute that has been well tested during my time at Makers, and I'm always eager to try new techniques to improve my ability.
+My prior experience as a musician has taught me to be inquisitive and to try many solutions, as it broadens ones creative scope and encourages an educated output.

 #### Communication

-Being a coherent communicator is an essential quality to have as both a leader and a member of a team.
-During both my time as a musician and at Makers Academy, I liased with concert organisers, fellow musicians and programmers alike, and firmly believe that communication can make or break a project.
 During my time at Makers, I was tasked with programming in pairs or teams nearly every day of the course.
+Communication is crucial to continuous learning as well as being able to summarise problems to find efficient solutions.
+I am confident in explaining technological concepts with metaphors and non-technical language in order to make it as accessible as possible.

 ## Projects